alco/ExReminder/README.md

 explanation in the book and take a look at the code in the **event_server.ex** file.

+In the source code for our server you'll find another example of using Erlang modules — we use the `orddict` module for book-keeping of clients and events.
+Elixir currently provides the `Keyword` module that can only have atoms as keys, so we're better off using Erlang's native `orddict` module for the time being.

 ---

 Lastly, we have a private function that broadcasts a message to all subscribed